 - Project innovative architectural practices and ideas through experimental research and design, synthesizing heterogeneous cultural and technical considerations into a coherent project.

 - Integrate experience in architectural practice with experimental design projects through advanced building technologies, including material, structural, environmental, and mechanical systems.

 - A minimum of 8 courses (62 credit hours) to satisfy major requirements.

 - A minimum of 62 credit hours to satisfy degree requirements.

 The courses listed below satisfy the requirements for this major.
-In certain instances, courses not on this official list may be substituted upon approval of the major’s academic advisor (or official certifier).
+In certain instances, courses not on this official list may be substituted upon approval of the major’s academic advisor, or where applicable, the department's Director of Undergraduate Studies.
+(Course substitutions must be formally applied and entered into Degree Works by the major's Official Certifier.)
 Students and their academic advisors should identify and clearly document the courses to be taken.

 |Total Credit Hours Required for the BArch Degree||62|

 1 ARCH course at the 300-level or above.
 4

 |ARCH 601||ARCHITECTURAL PROBLEMS: STUDIO||10|